danilobarion1986/robohash_client/README.md

 ### TODO's

-+ Add a decent CLI
++ Add a more decent CLI :)
-+ Get image/url with random name
++ Get image/url with random name from client
 + Add option for other image formats
 + Refactor RobohashClient class in more classes
 + ...